harrisoncramer/gitlab.nvim/README.md

   config_path = nil, -- Custom path for `.gitlab.nvim` file, please read the "Connecting to Gitlab" section debug = { go_request = false, go_response = false }, -- Which values to log
-  attachment_dir = nil, -- The local directory for files (see the "summary" section) popup = { -- The popup for comment creation, editing, and replying
+  attachment_dir = nil, -- The local directory for files (see the "summary" section) help = "?", -- Opens a help popup for local keymaps when a relevant view is focused (popup, discussion panel, etc) popup = { -- The popup for comment creation, editing, and replying
     exit = "<Esc>",
     perform_action = "<leader>s", -- Once in normal mode, does action (like saving comment or editing description, etc)